EDUCATION

 5. Identify qualified opportunities

-The CRM can capture cues as to which student is more likely to convert.
+The CRM can capture cues as to which students are more likely to convert.
 This will help your counselors prioritize the ones that are moving down the funnel rather than respond to queries as they come.

-For example, a student has filled out an inquiry through a specific course page vis-a-vis a student dropped in a generic inquiry.
-The first student has shown a higher intent to enrol in the course, so the counselor should call them first.
+For example, a student filling out an inquiry through a specific course page vis-a-vis a student dropping in a generic inquiry.
+The first student has shown a higher intent to enroll in the course, so the counselor should call them first.
 An effective lead management software can help you achieve this with its quality scoring and lead prioritization features.

 6. Help nurture students

-Thanks to LeadSquared we’ve been able to map detailed student journeys that helped us nurture students that still have 2 or 3 years ahead in the journey.
-We can automate this engagement till the students are ready to start their journey with us.
+Thanks to LeadSquared, we’ve been able to map detailed student journeys that helped us nurture students who have 2 or 3 years remaining before enrollment.
+We can automate this engagement until the students are ready to start their journey with us.

 Here are some common mistakes to avoid when you start building your student journey maps